Breast Augmentation & Breast Implants in Ontario – We’re Located in Barrie

 There are many benefits associated with breast augmentation.
 Breast augmentation can allow an individual to achieve a larger breast size by adding volume to a small breast.
 It can also restore volume lost as a result of breastfeeding or a significant decrease in weight, resulting in a newfound confidence that comes with looking your very best.

-At The Royal Centre of Plastic Surgery, located in Barrie (Ontario) we are committed to helping you achieve your new breast shape by providing an informative consultation with Dr. Dickie.
+At The Royal Centre of Plastic Surgery, located 40 minutes north of Toronto in Barrie, we are committed to helping you achieve your new breast shape by providing an informative consultation with Dr. Dickie.
 Upon arrival, you will be greeted by one of our patient care coordinators who will provide you with a patient education video.
 Following your video, you will meet with Dr. Dickie to discuss the ideal operation for you and to answer any questions that you may have before making the decision to undergo breast augmentation in Barrie.

 How is Breast Augmentation Surgery Performed?